-- 17.03 Employees, when directed to attend compulsory training courses or in-service sessions pertaining to operations shall be paid in accordance with the provision of the collective agreement. - 17.04 After the probationary period is concluded, an employee may indicate in writing to the supervisor, areas of the operation where he/she requests to be trained in.
+- 17.01 The Employer and the Union agree to promote, wherever possible, the training, retraining or in-service sessions of employees to improve their job skills related to their employment. - 17.02 It is understood that an employee will be adequately trained to safely perform the assigned work.
+The training of employees shall be performed by management.
+Employee or Union concerns and issues about training shall be brought forward to the Union Management Committee for discussion. - 17.03 Employees, when directed to attend compulsory training courses or in-service sessions pertaining to operations shall be paid in accordance with the provision of the Collective Agreement. - 17.04 After the probationary period is concluded, an employee may indicate in writing to the supervisor, areas of the operation where they request to be trained in.
 When the Employer decides such opportunities are available, the Employer will train, on the basis of seniority, employees who demonstrate an ability for the work. - 17.05 The Employer may grant leave to allow employees to take additional courses related to their employment and such leave may be without pay or with partial pay.